Jerry-Shaw/Nervsys/Ext/README/libOpenAI-en_us.md

 ## libOpenAI Description

 `libOpenAI` is an extension for interacting with OpenAI-compatible APIs (e.g., local LM Studio, OpenAI, DeepSeek).
-It supports both normal (non-stream) and streaming chat completions, model listing, and embeddings.
-It internally uses two `libHttp` instances – one for normal requests and one for streaming.
+It supports both normal (non-stream) and streaming requests for three endpoints: `/chat/completions`, `/v1/responses`, and `/v1/messages`.
+It also provides model listing and embedding creation.

 **Language:** English | [中文文档](./libOpenAI-zh_cn.md)